ArnaoutLab/diversity/README.md

 metacommunity = Metacommunity(counts, similarity='similarity_matrix.csv', chunk_size=100)
 ```

-## Similarity-sensitive metacommunity from a function
+## Frequency- and similarity-sensitive metacommunity from a function
 For large datasets, the similarity matrix may not fit on the disk, in which case it can be constructed and processed in chunks by passing a similarity function to `similarity` and an array of features to `X`.
 Each row of `X` represents the feature values of a species.
 ```python
 X = np.array([